carla-simulator/carla/Docs/build_windows.md

 Download the __latest__ assets to work with the current version of CARLA.

+### Set the environment variable

+This is necessary for CARLA to find the Unreal Engine installation folder.
+By doing so, users can choose which specific version of Unreal Engine is to be used.
+If no environment variable is specified, the CARLA will look up in the directories and use the last version in search order.

+__1. Open the Windows Control Panel__ and go to `Advanced System Settings`.
+__2. On the `Advanced` panel__ open `Environment Variables...`.
+__3. Click `New...`__ to create the variable.
+__4. Name the variable as `UE4_ROOT`__ and choose the path to the installation folder of the desire UE4 installation.

 ### make CARLA

 The last step is to finally build CARLA.
 There are different `make` commands to build the different modules.
 All of them run in the root CARLA folder.